 Degenerative changes in the spine are common and occur in most people, with varying degrees of severity.
 There are several contributing factors for these degenerative changes, but aging is the main cause.

-As you get older, the discs of cartilage that lie in between and support the vertebrae lose water and begin drying out.
-The lack of water in the discs causes the usually pliable structure to become fragile and more susceptible to bulging and cracking.
+As you get older, the discs of cartilage that provide support in between the vertebrae lose water and begin drying out.
+The lack of water in the discs causes their usually pliable structure to become fragile and more susceptible to bulging and cracking.
 A bulging or herniated disc may or may not be painful, depending on its proximity to the spinal cord or a nerve root.
-Furthermore, a smooth layer of cartilage that lines the joints of the spinal column (called facet joints) also may wear away, causing pain and stiffness in the back and neck.
+Furthermore, a smooth layer of cartilage that lines the joints of the spinal column (called facet joints) also may wear away, causing pain and stiffness in the neck and back.

 - Trauma – Any form of traumatic injury can cause the spine to degenerate and age faster that it should.
-Lifting heavy objects, twisting or bending in an awkward way, and absorbing impact in a car accident or fall can damage the bone, cartilage, muscles, nerves, and ligaments of the spine.
-Enduring constant trauma in a job that requires continuous standing, bending, and/or lifting also can cause damage to the back and neck.
+Lifting heavy objects, twisting or bending in an awkward way and absorbing impact in a car accident or fall can damage the bone, cartilage, muscles, nerves and ligaments of the spine.
+Enduring constant trauma in a job that requires continuous standing, bending and/or lifting also can cause damage to the neck and back.
 Any damage to the spine can take a long time to heal, or sometimes can lead to permanent structural changes.

 - Smoking, diet, weight, and other lifestyle factors – The toxins in cigarette smoke can damage the cartilage in the spine, leading to an earlier onset of degenerative changes.
 Poor nutrition and excess weight can also have a negative effect on the spine, causing it to wear out and age faster.